 Description: This project includes the experimental acquisition of intracellular calcium changes in brain cells via fluorescence microscopy, and subsequent molecular and cellular mathematical modeling, analysis, and simulation using appropriate methods.
 A student on this project will utilize acquired data sets, and integrate newly collected data into a growing database of cellular responses in a brain cell library as part of this project.
 One-two positions are open for this project.
 The student will gain an appreciation of live-imaging microscopy, image analysis, and cellular-biochemical signalling in brain cells.

-Description: This project seeks to develop a highly multiplexed microwire microbiosensor array to detect a suite of neurochemicals of importance in cell culture and in rodents.
+Description: This project seeks to develop a highly multiplexed microwire microbiosensor array to detect a suite of neurochemicals of importance in brain slice model.
 The specific aim of the project is to engineer a metal microwire based sensor that can detect GABA, glutamate, dopamine and field potentials simultaneously in real time.
-Using various electrochemical techniques (voltammetry, amperometry, impedance spectroscopy), the various sensor metrics such as sensitivity, selectivity, reproducibility and long-term stability will be investigated.
-The students participating in this project will learn about surface modifications of metal microelectrodes with polymers and enzymes, electrochemical techniques, surface characterization techniques (Scanning Electron Microscopy, Raman Spectroscopy), engineering aspects of designing and microfabricating chemical microbiosensors and signal analysis.
+Using various electrochemical techniques (voltammetry, amperometry, impedance spectroscopy), the various sensor metrics such as sensitivity, selectivity and reproducibility will be investigated.
+The student participating in this project will learn about surface modifications of microelectrodes, electrochemical techniques, surface characterization techniques, engineering aspects of designing and microfabricating sensors and signal analysis.

-Description: This project will provide (1) training in the making of electrodes to record electroencephalographic (EEG) activity from the brains of epileptic rats, (2) an opportunity to assist with surgeries to implant these electrodes, (3) and hands-on experience in acquiring EEG recordings from inside the brain.
-Additional opportunities to participate in rodent behavioral experiments, multiphoton microscopy sessions to image brain cells in live rodents, examination of brain tissue (histology), and other research techniques will be provided.
-REU students will also attend weekly lab meetings to have a more complete experience of working in a research lab.
+Description: This project will provide opportunities to (1) fabricate electrodes to record electroencephalographic (EEG) activity from inside the brains of epileptic rats, (2) assist with surgeries to implant these electrodes, (3) acquire EEG and neurochemical recordings from inside the brain.
+Additional opportunities for hands-on experience are available, including rodent behavioral experiments, multiphoton microscopy imaging of brain cells, and immunohistochemistry.
+REU students will also attend lab meetings to gain a more complete experience of working in a research lab.
 These experiences are designed to introduce undergraduates to a variety of useful methods and advanced tools in brain research.

 Description: The post-ictal period is generally accompanied by a suppression of cortical EEG, during which recent studies suggest single neuron firing rates in both penumbral and core epileptic zones return to pre-ictal firing patterns.
 Little attention has been paid to the post-ictal period’s potential for impacting cognitive function, although MRI studies have suggested that post-ictal periods can be accompanied by reversible abnormalities in areas of the brain important to memory function such as the hippocampus, basal ganglia and cerebellum.
 This project will investigate this issue using both clinical and hdEEG together with ECoG when available.